Skip to main content

 All four rooms down at once: outdoor board died

 Four indoor units in one flat showed CH05 at the same moment.
 When every unit in a multi-split fails together, the cause is usually the one part they all share.
-A full replacement looked likely at first.
-The fault turned out to be smaller and on the outdoor unit.
+A full replacement looked likely at first, but the fault turned out to be smaller and on the outdoor unit.

 Case summary

-- The homeowner worried the whole multi-split system had failed and needed replacing.
+The whole multi-split system looked to have failed and to need replacing.

 What we were told